 The General Education requirement is met by taking PHL 200 and any other approved philosophy course.
+PHL 105 can be used to meet either the General Education quantitative reasoning requirement or the General Education philosophy requirement, but not both.

 Philosophy Minor